SpikedPunchVictim/stacks/stacks/README.md

 # stacks

-A data modeling system that allows you to separate your data from your implementation.
+A data modeling system that allows you to separate your data from your logic.
+Define your data structures (`Models`) in your `Stack`, and use them throughout your codebase as you normally would.
+A single line of code selects your storage/caching options.
+Create, query, and delete the data objects as you use them,

 # Install